Contact our Office at (316) 942-6323

-Water damage is divided into three (3) general categories: Category 1 – Clean Water, Category 2 – Gray Water, and Category 3 – Black Water.
+Water damage is divided into three (3) general categories: Category 1, Category 2, and Category 3.
 Note: the category of water contamination is not determined by the color of the water, rather the category is determined by the source, contents, history and characteristics of the water.
-The following definitions for water damage are extracted from the ANSI/IICRC S500-2006 Standard for Professional Water Damage Restoration document ( http://iicrc.org/standards/iicrc-s500/)
+The following definitions for water damage are extracted from the ANSI/IICRC S500-2015 Standard for Professional Water Damage Restoration document ( IICRC Webstore )

 Vapor, or relative humidity (Rh), can be naturally occurring such as outdoors during a rain, in the warm summer months, or it can originate from man-made sources such as showers, vaporizers, utilization of air-conditioning, improperly functioning humidifiers, etc.

-ASHRAE documents Ventilation for Acceptable Indoor Air Quality (ASHRAE 62-2001) and Thermal Environmental Conditions for Human Occupancy (ASHRAE 55-2004)
+ASHRAE documents Ventilation for Acceptable Indoor Air Quality (ANSI/ASHRAE Standard 62.1-2016) and Thermal Environmental Conditions for Human Occupancy (ASHRAE 55-2017)

 In some situations ice forming on exterior surfaces such as windows, siding, roofing, guttering, etc. can cause moisture infiltration into a structure, create condensation on windows, and even reveal unknown roof leaks.
 In addition, in lower temperatures, outdoor faucets and hoses can freeze causing domestic supply plumbing lines to rupture and flood crawlspaces, wall cavities, basements, etc.